Currently closed – Applications open in early 2022

 Online Application Portal: calartscouncil.smartsimple.com

-Revised Program Timeline:
+Revised Program Timeline: (coming soon)

 IMPORTANT: Please read the grant guidelines, application instructions, and grant applicant FAQs before contacting staff.